 In addition to my academic work at Pacifica, I have also studied CranioSacral Therapy with the Upledger Institute and received certification to teach yoga from Exhale Sacred Movement in Venice California.
 The healing modalities I am drawn to, and utilize in my practice, explore our mental, emotional, physical, and spiritual connections from profoundly subtle levels.

-Drawing from the broad scope of my personal experience, complimented with academic study, my body of work endeavors to bring the voice and capacity of feminine wisdom into prominence so that a strong foundation of unconditional love and compassion is present here on Earth during this phase of our evolution.
+Drawing from the broad scope of my personal experience, complimented with academic study, my body of work endeavors to bring the voice and capacity of feminine wisdom into prominence so that, alongside discriminatory discernment, a strong foundation of unconditional love, compassion and embodied Knowing is present here on Earth during this next phase of our evolution.